JJ/hoborg/text/text.md

 Manuel was going past where the guys had stood and was slowly rolling to a halt.

-I really didn't find out what had happend, other that there were smears of blood in Manuel's claws.
+I really didn't find out what had happened, other that there were smears of blood in Manuel's claws.
 If he had just kept going, the two pirates could have dodged him or pushed back.
 He did something to throw them into the water, I just didn't know how or what.
 And he was